What is Point of Care Technology?

 Mycology Translational Research Laboratory

-The Mycology Translational Research Laboratory, under the direction of Kieren Marr, MD, is dedicated to translational research on various aspects of fungal diseases.
+The Mycology Translational Research Laboratory, is dedicated to translational research on various aspects of fungal diseases.